EoinMcLoughlin5/Iris/README.md

 Scikit-Learn
 Once we collect all the data from the analysis, we then use Scikit-Learn to perform machine learning.
 The steps  to perform the learning are as follows.
-⦁	Import data
+- Import data
-⦁	investigate data
+- Investigate data
-⦁	Perform supervised learning with K-Nearest Neighbours (KNN) ⦁	Fitting the Model
+- Perform supervised learning with K-Nearest Neighbours (KNN)
+- Fitting the Model
-⦁	Predict the response.
+- Predict the response.

 import matplotlib.pyplot as plt